Mohammad-Nafis-Abdullah/mna-blog-application/README.md

   npm run dev
 ```

-After starting the application, the result is will be shown at [http://localhost:3000](http://localhost:3000).
+After starting the application, the result is will be shown at a port of [http://localhost](http://localhost).

 ---